syncfusion-content/maui-docs/MAUI/AIAssistView/items.md

 ## ImageTapped Event and Command

 The `SfAIAssistView` control includes a built-in event called `ImageTapped` and a command named `ImageTappedCommand`.
 These are triggered when an image is tapped.
-You can access the tapped image through the `ImageTappedEventArgs`.
+The tapped image item is accessible through the `ImageTappedEventArgs`.
 The `ImageTappedEventArgs` has the following member:

  * `ImageItem` : Refers to the tapped image item.